 As well as being a practical and cost-effective means of transport, walking is a fantastic form of exercise.
 Get the walking habit and you'll reap health rewards now and in the future.
-Scientists have been quoted as saying that ‘Walking is the nearest thing to perfect exercise’

 - Feel happier - getting enough exercise reduces depression and anxiety, promotes psychological well-being and reduces stress.
-So walk to work and you should sail through the day calm and happy.

 Whether you use a bike for fun or to get to school or work, cycling is a good means of getting around.
-It is fast, environmentally friendly, and can help you keep fit.

 Before you start, there are some basic things you need to do to ensure that you and your bike are ready for the road:

-- make sure your bike is the right height and weight for you
+- Make sure your bike is the right height and weight for you

-- make sure there is a place to carry bags if you need them
+- Make sure there is a place to carry bags if you need them.

-- cycling can be quite a vigorous activity, so it is important that you are physically prepared.
-Do some simple warm-up exercises before setting off
+- Cycling can be quite a vigorous activity, so it is important that you are physically prepared.
+Do some simple warm-up exercises before setting off.